310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 {% endbubble %}

 {% bubble Midori sigh %}
-“Please don’t say something like that, it’s upsetting… <em>Sigh</em>, I can’t <em>believe</em> I’m becoming similar to that guy… This must be a nightmare…”
+“Please don’t say something like that, it’s upsetting… <em>Sigh</em>, me, becoming similar to <em>that</em> guy… This must be a nightmare…”
 {% endbubble %}

 {% bubble Kanata worried %}